Texas Rescue/Atlantic Canada Adoptables/FureverhomesdogrescueofSETX

 Prevention and Non-Arsenical Treatment of Heartworm Disease During the COVID-19 Pandemic - Ontario Shelter Medicine Association

 If your dog is HW positive, they were treated before coming with slow kill and /or a fast kill treatment.
 You will need to have your dog on a preventive.
 The rescue recommends the use of a preventative with the active ingredient of Moxidectin after Proheart 6 shot expiries.
 There are different types of active ingredients that treat/prevent Heartworm.
 You can choose which type you want to use.
-Simparica Trio, Proheart and Advantage Multi are examples treatments that have the rescue recommended ingredient.
+Advantage Multi is the recommended choice for slow kill.

 Puppies under 1 year AND adult heartworm negative dogs MUST be on a heartworm preventative.